nytimes/drone-gdm/README.md

 * `v2-beta`: latest 2.x _beta_ release
 * `v2-stable`: latest 2.x _stable_ release

-The _latest merge to master which builds successfully in the CI pipeline_ is always tagged as `develop`.
+The _latest merge to main which builds successfully in the CI pipeline_ is always tagged as `develop`.

 > :confused: After the 1.x release usage is phased out, we'll start tagging this as `latest`.